Examination periods and registration deadlines

 Regularly there are two time periods for module exams at TUM.
-The first immediately follows the lecturing period, the second is just before the lecturing period of the following semester.
-The exact dates for the current and the following semesters are given in the table below.
-The given registration periods are the defaults – keep in mind that there might be deviations.
+The first follows immediately the lecture period, the second is just before the lecture period of the following semester begins.
+The exact dates for the current and following semesters are given in the table below.
+The registration periods are defaults – please keep in mind that there might be small deviations.

-Please keep in mind that according to §14 (1) S. 4 APSO exam dates including the first week of lecturing period for the following semester are accounted for the previous semester.
-Exam dates may thus be after the end of the semester.
+Please keep in mind that according to §14 (1) S. 4 APSO exam dates including the first week of the lecture period of the following semester are accounted for the previous semester.
+Exam dates may thus be after the end of a semester.

 Registration for exams according to §15 (1) APSO for students of the Bachelor's and Master's programs in Physics is done via TUMonline.
 Only exceptions are

 - certain lab courses (e. g. the advanced lab course), where the registration is done via different systems, and

 - the final thesis and the final colloquium.

 Here, the term "exam" refers to all kind of examinations.
 Especially course work without an explicit exam (e. g. student seminars) requires exam registration in TUMonline.
 Whenever you want to have credits (ECTS or CP) you need to register the corresponding examination.